barkhaj/cv/readme.md

 - CIO Annual Awards, Certificate of Recognition, Avant Mutual, August 2018

 ## Other Training / Accreditations <img  align="left" src="https://static.thenounproject.com/png/754208-200.png" width="50" height="50"/>
-- Azure AI Fundamentals May, 2021
+- Microsoft Certified Azure AI Fundamentals May, 2021
 - Testing with Agile by University of Virginia on Coursera.
 Certificate earned on March 20, 2017
 - Running Product Design Sprints by University of Virginia on Coursera.
 Certificate earned on August 31, 2016
 - Getting Started: Agile Meets Design Thinking by University of Virginia on Coursera.
 Certificate earned on July 20, 2016